-Kyle Willis was awarded a Tier 2 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.
+Kyle Willis is a Para cyclist who was awarded a Tier 2 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.

 “Turn up, warm up and go for it 😊 “